CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ![](defined.png)

 This guide describes best practices for writing doc.
-For complete details on the JSDoc tags, see their [documentation](http://usejsdoc.org/index.html).
+For complete details on JSDoc tags, see their [documentation](http://usejsdoc.org/index.html).

 ## Parameters